Bischoffen: Location

 Bischoffen lies in the Lahn-Dill Highland at the Aar Dam (Aartalsperre).
 This dam holds back the river Aar, a tributary to the Dill, forming a 57-ha lake whose purpose is mainly flood control, although of course it also has its recreational uses.

 Niederweidbach

-Lying among the villages of Bischoffen (itself a constituent community, and indeed the community's namesake, but not the biggest centre therein), Oberweidbach, Roßbach, Mudersbach and Ahrdt, Niederweidbach is found right on the shore of the Aartalsee, the man-made lake created by the Aar Dam.
+Lying among the villages of Bischoffen (itself a constituent municipality, and indeed the municipality's namesake, but not the biggest centre therein), Oberweidbach, Roßbach, Mudersbach and Ahrdt, Niederweidbach is found right on the shore of the Aartalsee, the man-made lake created by the Aar Dam.
 It is also on the stretch of Federal Highway (Bundesstraße) B 255 between Herborn and Gladenbach.